 Not to be confused with Urban Fantasy.
 Urban Fantasy is an old genre in a contemporary setting, Magic Realism deals with a different set of genre rules.

-Rule of thumb: Say there's vampires in New York.
+Rule of thumb: Say there are vampires in New York.

-If the cover gets blown and the protagonists spend a lot of time with vampires, either taking evil ones down, incorporating them into romance stories, etc. it's Urban Fantasy.
+If the protagonists spend a lot of time with vampires, either taking evil ones down, incorporating them into romance stories, etc. it's Urban Fantasy.

 If a cop's partner is very pale, very strong, generally acts odd, and come to think of it, he's never been seen in daylight, but the story focuses primarily on just a Police Procedural or the interpersonal relationships, it's Magical Realism.

 Not to be confused with Doing in the Wizard where fantastical elements in an otherwise realistic setting are explained away.
 Also not to be confused with Slipstream, where throughout the story the magic element is never explained (or not even necessarily magic—slipstream covers more extraordinary phenomenon that can't really be explained by anything), making the fantastical presence all the more unsettling.
 Compare How Unscientific! but can have flavors of Domino Revelation if the supernatural starts to be revealed slowly.

 open/close all folders

 In this Corona Commercial the environment shifts between a ski resort and a beach and nobody finds this weird.

 Serial Experiments Lain might fit into this category better than Science Fiction.
 Among other things, it seems that dead people go to (or through) the Wired after they die, computer equipment can grow like vines, and the physical reality is as much "data" as the computer-world and can likewise be programmed by gifted individuals.